Student Wellbeing

 Student Management

 1 Thessalonians 5:11-15 contains much of the essence of the KAS Student Management Policy.
 It is a focus on the pro-active rather than the re-active.
 It is based on respect rather than power.
 It is a model of encouragement and redemption rather than criticism and punishment.
-It is a challenge to raise standards and elevate character rather than lower expectations in order to remain ‘in control’.
+It is a challenge to raise standards and elevate character.

 The KAS Student Management Guidelines is available here.